kazuhisa-okamoto/timelogger/README.md

 # timelogger
-Measure execution time tracking nesting structure and number of calls.
+Measure execution time with nesting structure and number of calls.

 ## Usage
 ```py